PedestriaMC-Network/PedestriapediaOfficial/README.md

 https://discord.com/invite/2WNUfrF

 ### Minecraft Server
-These two below IP adresses lead to the same server, as it is a crossplay server, but the third one leads to a retri version of PedestriaMC.
+These two below IP adresses lead to the same server, as it is a crossplay server, but the third one leads to a retro version of PedestriaMC.

 #### Java Edition
 play.pedestriamc.com